Flawless spelling: "impossible not French".

 French is evolving, but the French language is not.
 By using this neolanguage, the individual bypasses the obstacle, which is not possible when you're looking for a job.
 Your letter of motivation or even your day-to-day activity won't allow you to avoid exercise.
 So you might as well practise, even with the help of electronic crutches.
 If there's one occasion when you need to avoid making mistakes, it's when you're writing your CV or covering letter!
 Finding mistakes in a CV is a killer!
 So what's the point? have it proofread !
 Friends, relatives and colleagues will all be able to help you with this, provided they don't add any horrors to your prose!

 Use an automatic correction tool

-Being recruited when you have spelling problems
+Being recruited if you have spelling problems

 " What's the point of being proofread if I'm still a fundamentally bad speller?
-What will happen when my employer discovers that I'm writing e-mails full of mistakes? "
+What will happen when my employer discovers that I'm writing emails full of mistakes? "

-For error-free writing: spelling refresher courses
+For error-free writing: a spelling refresher course

 Learn to write without making mistakes